kubeshop/botkube-docs/versioned_docs/version-0.13/installation/slack/index.md

 ---

 :::danger
-Legacy Slack integration has been deprecated and the old Botkube Slack app will be unapproved from the Slack App Directory on the December 21st 2022.
+Legacy Slack integration has been deprecated and removed from the Slack App Directory on the December 21st 2022.
 Upgrade Botkube installation to the latest version and follow the new [Slack installation instructions](/installation/socketslack/).
 :::

 ## Install Botkube to the Slack workspace